 As a Water type, Mega Blastoise is weak against Grass and Electric types.
 However, it has a pretty wide range of attacks, including the obvious Water type attacks, but also Dark, Normal, Steel, and most worrying, Ice.
 If you're going up against a Mega Blastoise with Ice Beam, do not bring your Grass type counters.
 They will wilt in an instant.

-The Gen IV evolution of Electabuzz, Electavire is a great choice for this Raid.
+The Sinnoh Stone evolution of Electabuzz, Electavire is a great choice for this Raid.
 As a pure Electric type, it brings no relevant weaknesses to the fight and resists Mega Blastoise's Flash Cannon.
-While it requires a Sinnoh Stone to evolve, Electabuzz has been in the game since day one, and the addition of its baby form, Elekid means most players have more than enough Candy to evolve and power up at least a couple Electivire.
+Electabuzz has been in the game since day one, and the addition of its baby form, Elekid meant most players had more than enough Candy to evolve and power up at least a couple Electivire even before it got the Community Day treatment.
 Thunder Shock and Wild Charge is the moveset you'll want for this Mega Raid.

-The final evolution of the Gen I Magnemite, Magnezone is an Electric and Steel type.
-Although it requires a Sinnoh Stone to evolve, most players have plenty of Candy for evolving and powering it up.
+The final evolution of the Gen I Magnemite, Magnezone is an Electric and Steel type that performs great in this fight.
+Although it requires a Magnetic Lure Module to evolve, most players have plenty of Candy for evolving and powering it up.
 It resists all of Mega Blastoise's attacks save for Bite, which it takes normal damage from.
 You'll want your Magenezone to know Spark and Wild Charge for this Mega Raid.

-The Legendary Electric and Flying type of Gen I, Zapdos has been available so many times that there is no good reason why a player participating in a Mega Raid wouldn't have at least one.
+One of the Legendary Birds of Kanto, Zapdos is an excellent counter for Mega Blastoise.
+It has been available so many times that there is no good reason why a player participating in a Mega Raid wouldn't have at least one.
 Because of its flying type, it takes double damage from Ice Beam, but it resists Flash Cannon.
 If you're including Zapdos in your Raid team, Thunder Shock and Thunderbolt are the moves you'll want.